joe27g/Discord-Theme/README.md

     --popup-highlight: #333; /* color of headers and footers of "popouts" (linked to above) */
     --context-menu-bg: #333; /* color of context (right-click) menus. */
     --unread-color: #f00; /* color of unread/selected server indicators. */
-    --annoyances: none; /* whether to show things like nitro tab in settings and social media links. "none" to hide, "block" to show. */
 }
 ```